Hy-X/seisbench-demos/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GLP License.